Hamac13/GameOfLife/NickGUI/WPFGOL3/README.md

-Game of life GUI
+# GameOfLife

-This is the readme for the GUI version of the game of life
+This is the branch for the GUI version of this project.